Dasister/Games-Autoupdater/README.md

 Games-Autoupdater
 =================

-This program to keep games from VALVe up-to-date.
+This program created to keep games from VALVe up-to-date.